polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 The loss of a system service due to a Byzantine Fault (i.e. components in the system fail and there is imperfect information about whether a component has failed) in systems that require consensus.

+### Practical Byzantine Fault Tolerance (pBFT)

+An early approach to Byzantine fault tolerance. pBFT systems tolerate Byzantine behavior from up to one-third of participants.
+The communication overhead for such systems is `O(n²)`, where `n` is the number of nodes (participants) in the system.

 ---

 ## Consensus